 Since a new era was beginning with my new found friends and thought this Maple Glazed version of the bacon wrapped dates would be a good option to bring and I’m so glad I did because I may have just found a new friend in an appetizer!
 That’s weird right?
 Please don’t answer.
 This is what happens when I try to get sentimental, I just get weird.
 Just make them for yourself.

 - 4 ounces Goat Cheese room temp

 - 2 tablespoons Butter

 - 1/4 cup Maple Syrup

-- Cut the Bacon in half and wrap each date with the half slice of bacon and secure with a toothpick.
+- Cut the bacon in half and wrap each date with the half slice of bacon and secure with a toothpick.
 Arrange each date evenly on a rimmed baking sheet and bake for 18 minutes.
-If you’d like to achieve overall bacon crispiness then remove the sheet from the oven at 10 minutes and tip the toothpicks to the side (so the date is now on its side) and continue to cook for the final 8 minutes.
+Remove the sheet from the oven at 10 minutes and tip the toothpicks to the other side and continue to cook for the final 8 minutes.

-- While the dates are baking, melt the Butter in a small saucepan over medium-high heat.
-Whisk in the Brown Sugar and Maple Syrup and continue to simmer for about 5 to 8 minutes, or until the sauce thickens.
+- Melt the butter in a small saucepan over medium-high heat.
+Whisk in the brown sugar and maple syrup and continue to simmer for about 5 to 8 minutes, or until the sauce thickens.